ibm-cloud-docs/log-analysis/tutorials/kube.md

 5. Select **Create instance**.

-6. Enter a name for the service instance.
+6. Enter a name for the service instance and a location.

 7. Select the resource group that your cluster is in.
 By default, the **Default** resource group is set for you.